 Therefore, if a dog bit you or attacked you, your compensation will depend on the dog’s history.
 You will have to prove the animal attacked another person in the past.
 This may be difficult without the help of a Virginia Beach dog bite lawyer.
 At CAIL, the first thing we do when taking on a case is to check the dog’s history.

-They will also try to prove that the owner could have avoided the attack but acted negligently.
+We will also try to prove that the owner could have avoided the attack but acted negligently.
 Common examples of this include:

 - Letting the dog roam freely on the streets